 We appreciate how important it is to be able to be accompanied during your clinic visits and we are working to increase access.
 However, at this time we must remain cautious about the risk of transmission.
 While all our clinics are welcoming accompanying persons to attend pregnancy scans, at this time only some of our clinics are offering accompanying individuals to attend for baseline scans, egg collection, embryo transfer and insemination appointments, so please check ahead of your appointment directly with the clinic and their policy at this time.
-If there is a particular reason why attendance of an accompanying person is considered absolutely necessary for other appointments, this should be discussed with the clinic prior to starting treatment.
-Anyone attending the appointment with you will also need to complete a COVID-19 triage form and adhere to the patient code of conduct.
+If there is a particular reason why the attendance of an accompanying person is considered absolutely necessary for other appointments, this should be discussed with the clinic prior to starting treatment.
+Anyone attending the appointment with you will also need to be triaged upon entry and adhere to the patient code of conduct.

 Before you travel, please check and be ready to comply with local and UK Government travel and social distancing policies.
 It is important you are aware of the risk of travelling at this time with heightened measures in place when arriving in the UK from abroad.

 Those travelling to the UK for pre-arranged treatment at LWC from a country listed in the amber list will also need to comply with further testing and quarantine rules as well as completing the passenger locator form before travel to the UK.
-You will still be able to travel to and from the LWC clinic and place you are quarantining in the UK but you will otherwise be required to self-isolate as per government guidelines and adhere to all other government rules regarding testing.
+If you are not double vaccinated, you will still be able to travel to and from the LWC clinic and place you are quarantining in the UK but you will otherwise be required to self-isolate as per government guidelines and adhere to all other government rules regarding testing.
 We advise you to monitor Government advice at: